 – Tony Robbins

-If you visited a consultant for medical treatment and they prescribed medication before diagnosing your condition you would have questions about the wisdom behind this person’s methods.
+If you saw a consultant for medical treatment and they prescribed medication before diagnosing your condition you would have questions about their methods.
 Yet we so often do this to ourselves without a second thought.
-We take action without establishing the problem because we want results fast.
+We take action without establishing the problem.
+Why?
+Because we want fast results.
 But in life, long lasting change will not happen quickly.
-An oak tree will not grow overnight.
-Furthermore, although we know the acorn will grow into an oak tree the kind of oak tree is determined by conditions.
-With space, time, sun and rain it could flourish and grow mighty and powerful.
+An acorn will not grow into an oak tree overnight.
+There is a natural process to follow.
+Furthermore, the kind of oak tree is determined by conditions.
+With space, time, sun and rain it will grow mighty and powerful.
 But if the tree is crowded and starved of essential elements it will become a very different tree.

 ‘Know thyself’ is arguably the cornerstone of all personal development.
 Establish a realistic and honest sense of who you are and then you can explore where to go next to benefit your own development.
 Whatever path you take, first gain insights into who you really are and then take your first step.
 One step follows the next, and like a tortoise don;t rush.
 With persistence and focus you will get there.